 Engineers who are to become project leaders at production sites in the 21st century have many opportunities ahead of them.
 Here, students learn Engineering theories along with practical skills.
 "Practical Engineering" will prove itself invaluable on the ground.

 In order to become globally competitive engineers, they need to be educated with a broad range of knowledge, have language proficiency to nurture good relations and be accustomed to sports and health related activities to lead a healthy life.
 We provide many courses on the environment as one of our characteristics.

-Workshop Education is where students work planning, designing, manufacturing and constructing one product, such as a miniature lathe.
-In a span of 2 to 3 years, students who have completed their product using tools and machines will be given the title of “College Meister”.
+Workshop Education is where students learn about planning, designing, manufacturing and constructing one project, such as a miniature lathe.
+In a span of 2 to 3 years, students who have completed their project using tools and machines will be given the title of "College Meister".
 The experience gained here is noted as the first step to becoming future project leaders.

 Soon after entering NIT, students will actually start practicing experiments, laboratory training and drawing while studying the basic knowledge and theories necessary for such experience.
 This effective and also revolutionary education where students gain practical experience and specialized knowledge is what we call the "Dual System".

 When students reach their 3rd or 4th year, they become members of research groups to tackle their graduation research.
 Under the in-depth supervision of their academic supervisor, students will decide on the topic, and then pursue experiments and investigations to complete their graduation thesis or designs.
 Here, the ability to detect problematic issues and find solutions is encouraged.